chantal66/overtime-tracker/README.md

 This will be a tool for fake company an it will document if an employee did or did not get overtime

 ## Features
+>* Only authorized users are available to use the app.
+(No Sign up)
 >* Approval workflow
 >* SMS with link to aprove or not the overtime requested
 >* Admin dashboard